Main Contractor: ISG

 The £8 million redevelopment of the eight storey building will include the addition of an extra floor at roof level, open plan floor plates and bike storage facilities.
 Once completed, the building will accommodate up to 500 staff and offer stunning views over the city.

-Aquaforce was engaged to undertake the creation of approx 10m x 3.5m penetrations through the existing 8no post tensioned floor slabs of varying thickness, 200 – 300mm to facilitate the construction of a new lift shaft in the centre of the building.
+Aquaforce was engaged to undertake the concrete cutting, creating approximately 10m x 3.5m penetrations through the existing 8no post tensioned floor slabs of varying thickness, 200 – 300mm to facilitate the construction of a new lift shaft in the centre of the building.

 Aquaforce also provided one of its Siltbuster DS4 & FB50 water treatment units to enable treatment of the waste waters to be carried out prior to discharge to foul sewer by ISG.